Organising doctoral courses

 Adding a course to the course database

+The courses offered at the Disciplinary Domain of Medicine and Pharmacy are compiled in a course database.
+Once a course has been granted funding and has an established syllabus, it must be advertised in the course database.
 Contact the Faculty Office of Medicine and Pharmacy to obtain authorisation to add a course to the course database.

 Course evaluation and course report

-After every doctoral course, offer all participants a course evaluation by using Uppsala University’s central system for course evaluations and selecting “PhD courses via the research training committe (KUF)”.
+After every doctoral course, offer all participants a course evaluation by using Uppsala University’s central system for course evaluations and selecting “PhD courses via the research training committee (KUF)”.
 The results of the evaluation should be presented in a course report and fed back to the course participants.
 The report should also be published in the course database and presented at the beginning of the next course period.

 Uppsala University’s central system for course evaluations

 The course report’s purpose is to briefly summarise and evaluate the students’ views from the course evaluation and to complement these with the reflections of the course coordinators and teachers.
 The course report should also describe the ideas for improvement and the actions to be taken.
-A course report does not have to be extensive (no more than about one page).